 In the manga version of Chrono Crusade, the Sinner's home is a small floating town called Eden.
-Somewhat justified, because (1) demons are actually aliens, who came to Earth on a fish-like spaceship — so the Sinners probably have access to technology that would allow for that sort of thing and (2) the Sinners are on the run and need to be in hiding, so a home base that's removed from people is probably a better idea than forming a colony somewhere on Earth.
+It exists because (1) demons are actually aliens, who came to Earth on a fish-like spaceship — so the Sinners have access to technology that would allow for that sort of thing and (2) the Sinners are on the run and need to be in hiding, so a home base that's removed from people is probably a better idea than forming a colony somewhere on Earth.

 The entire plot point of Edens Bowy is about two floating continents, Yulgaha (or Eurgoha), and Yanuess.
 The people below regard them as gods, and some places actively do something for them, like providing water, or becoming an industrial place.
 Eurgoha is the larger, having high-tech cybernetic technology but is somewhat high-strung, while the smaller Yanuess is industrialized to the point of constant pollution (plus ruled by a cat-eared woman).
 Eurgoha and Yanuess eventually collide together, and a good chunk of Eurgoha falls.
 Yanuess is more or less intact, but Eurgoha is messed up, in a whole lot of ways.

 The Neo Nation colonies of G Gundam are a really odd example - not only are they space colonies, but they actually seem to be gigantic hunks of Earth which lifted off the planet and floated into space.
 Keeping with the show's Refuge in Audacity, most of the colonies (except Japan) are unusual shapes - Neo America is a star, while Neo Mexico is a giant sombrero.